 Needless to say, this Marxist Prometheanism was thoroughly criticised by the Frankfurt School and other philosophers and critical theorists, who argued that Marx merely ended up fetishising central elements of capitalism – such as labour and production – and thereby suffered from a failure of imagination that culminated in the deplorable objective to achieve rational mastery over nature, as opposed to live in harmony with it.
 Adorno’s remark (which he never put in print) that Marx wants to turn the entire planet into a gigantic workhouse is exemplary of this anti-Promethean stance.11It has however been quoted by the intellectual historian Martin Jay from an interview that he did with Adorno during the preparation of his book on the history of the Frankfurt School.
 See Jay, M. (1996) The Dialectical Imagination: A History of the Frankfurt School and the Institute of Social Research, 1923-1950 (California: University of California Press), p.
 359. But, as Berman points out, the idea of a pre-established oneness between man and nature is itself a fiction that in fact would require an immense Promethean effort to produce.
 And furthermore, what Marx ultimately is advocating is not work but development; and it is only the latter that will be sufficient for realising his Promethean visions, since work is merely a degraded form of development.12See Berman, All That Is Solid Melts into Air, p.
 126-127.
 In that regard, we can say that while capitalism has initiated novel forms of development, it fails to utilise them to their full potential precisely insofar as they remain deadlocked to the dreary agenda of work under the aegis of the accumulation of capital.
 Yet once development is emancipated from work and capitalist production, it may go on to realise its truly emancipatory dimensions.

 It is consequently what he refers to as ‘the desire for development’ that is central to Berman’s understanding of modernity, as Perry Anderson also points out in his critical analysis of the book.13See Anderson, P. (1984) ‘Modernity and Revolution’, in New Left Review I/144.
 Indeed, for Berman, modernity should first and foremost be analysed in terms of a struggle over the Promethean potentials implicit in the concept of development understood dialectically in terms of both self-development (i.e. the augmentation of human capacities) and social development (i.e. the transformation not just of society, but of the entire physical world) – which, when taken together, forms an overall axis of unbound human development.
 Development, for Berman, is therefore fundamentally open-ended insofar as it is not confined within a pre-determined axiom or blueprint – and modernity is simply the sociocultural and political landscape that sets these individual and collective processes in motion.
-While Berman’s Promethean understanding of development is based on a wide variety of resources from politics, literature, architecture and economy, it may also be understood along the trajectories outlined in this article.
+While Berman’s Promethean understanding of development is based on a wide variety of resources from politics, literature, architecture and economy, it may also be understood along the trajectories outlined in this essay.
 More specifically, I believe that self-development may be recoded in terms of formal development, and social development in terms of the development of the sociocultural ecologies in which these formal experiments are embedded.

 Crucial here are the Promethean potentials of media technology, which indeed also must be recoded along the lines of development in light of Berman’s understanding of modernity.
 Thus, rather than merely operating as an instrument of homogenisation and pseudo-individualisation under the aegis of instrumental rationality, the emergence of modern media technology marks a major aesthetic and sociocultural bifurcation point through which the possibility spaces of formal and sociocultural development increase dramatically.
 From a formal perspective, Deleuze and Guattari argue that the synthesiser is exemplary of this critical moment – yet only when not conceived of as a ‘machine for reproducing sounds’, but as a proper sound machine for the production of novel sounds (i.e. for the exploration of novel formal possibilities) at the hands of modernist composers such as Varesé (another sonic example is of course Brian Eno’s understanding of the studio as a compositional tool):